vgmstream/vgmstream/doc/USAGE.md

 Note that some formats are *audio banks* rather than *containers* (like `.fsb`), in that info for playing the audio is part of the bank header, and extracting internal files as-is isn't really possible.
+Or, perhaps you could to transmogrify the original header into something else, but for data preservation purposes it's (plus can use TXTH to play for unsupported data).

+If your main motivation for extracting is to rename or have loose files, remember you can simply use TXTP to point to a subsong, and name that `.txtp` whatever you want, without having to touch original data or needing custom extractors.

 ## Logged errors and unplayable supported files
 Some formats should normally play, but somehow don't.
 In those cases plugins